5l1v3r1/tshark-cheatsheet/README.md

     quote=n -E occurrence=f
 ```

-Having plain text as output means that you easily can process it the UNIX way.
+Having plain text as output means that you easily can process it the `UNIX`way.
-The following command shows the ten most popular IPs using input from the ip.src field:
+The following command shows the ten most popular IPs using input from the `ip.src field`:

 ```bash
  tshark -r ~/netData.pcap -T fields -e ip.src | sort